titanic expedition 2024 logo rev

 TITANIC: The Artifact Exhibition provides many opportunities to see permanent collections in Orlando, Florida and Las Vegas, Nevada.
 Touring exhibitions, which are extensions of the permanent exhibitions, are located throughout the world.
 Check discovertitanic.com for the latest touring exhibitions.

-One of the objectives of Titanic Expedition 2024 is to image, research, and engage the community on potential artifacts for future recovery in 2025 We will not recover artifacts on this expedition.
-The mission of the Titanic Expedition 2024 is to continue the important work of surveying, mapping, and imaging the Titanic wreck site and debris field.
+One of the objectives of Titanic Expedition 2024 was to image, research, and engage the community on potential artifacts for future recovery in 2025.
+We did not recover artifacts on this expedition.
+The mission of the Titanic Expedition 2024 was to continue the important work of surveying, mapping, and imaging the Titanic wreck site and debris field.

 Troy Launay